3 TIPS FOR CREATING EFFECTIVE ELEARNING

 An example that uses a learner’s visual, auditory and kinaesthetic senses for instance can be a game.
 If done well, games can serve to positively affect the learner’s ability to understand and retain complex material.
 The advantage of activities such as these is that the content can seem less daunting and more fun, as learners are rewarded for their participation.

-This list is by no means exhaustive but provides a few key guidelines to consider when conceptualizing and designing eLearning.
-To learn more about the work that we do at Pathways please visit our website at http://www.pathwaystrainingandelearning.ca/.
+This list is not everything that is needed but provides a few key guidelines to consider when conceptualizing and designing eLearning.
+To learn more about the work that we do at Pathways please visit our website at www.pathwaystrainingandelearning.ca